-g) zero or one <anyExt> element containing elements defined in future releases;
+h) zero or one <anyExt> element containing elements defined in future releases;

-h) zero, one or more elements from other namespaces defined in future releases; and
+i) zero, one or more elements from other namespaces defined in future releases; and

-i) zero, one or more attributes defined in future releases.
+j) zero, one or more attributes defined in future releases.

 The <ue-location> element carries information about an NG-RAN cell where the UE was camping on or which the UE used in the 5GMM-CONNECTED mode.
 The <ue-location> element contains: